bfowler/Apple-ID-AppleScript/README.md

 -   What was the first film you saw in the theater?
 -   Where did you go the first time you flew on a plane?
 -   What is the last name of your favorite elementary school teacher?

+##### In Canada, the first Security question is actually:
+-   What was the name of your best friend as a teenager?

+There may be other changes as well.

 #### Security Question 2